-The Dennis gang have been targeting small banks knowing that whilst the pay off will be relatively small they won't have much trouble in the shape of the law.
-When they rob the bank in the sleepy town of Plainview and kill the sheriff as they flee they come up against a couple of unlikely heroes in general store owner Jack Wright (Fred MacMurray) and George Henderson (Frank Ferguson) as Jack picked up the dead sheriff's gun and manages to shoot one of the outlaws, Alvin Dennis (John Pickard), from over 50 yards whilst George finished him off.
+The Dennis gang have been targeting small banks, knowing that whilst the pay off will be relatively small they won't have much trouble in the shape of the law.
+When they rob the bank in the sleepy town of Plainview, killing the sheriff in the process, they come up against a couple of unlikely heroes in general store owner, Jack Wright (Fred MacMurray - Quantez), and George Henderson (Frank Ferguson) as Jack picked up the dead sheriff's gun and managed to shoot one of the outlaws, Alvin Dennis (John Pickard - Shotgun), from over 50 yards whilst George finished him off.
 Whilst Jack is humble and says it was a lucky shot his heroics soon become big news which gets back to the rest of the Dennis gang who plan to return and avenge Alvin's death.
-When news hits town the locals fear trouble and not only want Jack and his wife Martha (Dorothy Malone) to sell up and leave town but no one is willing to stand up and be counted when Jack refuses to be scared off.
+When news hits town that the Dennis gang are looking for revenge the locals fear trouble and not only want Jack and his wife, Martha (Dorothy Malone - The Lone Gun), to sell up and leave town but no one is willing to stand up and be counted when Jack refuses to be scared off.